StellarOS-Linux/.github/profile/README.md

 # Stellar OS
-A Linux distribution based on Arch Linux focus on maintain stability using the power of virtualization.
+A Linux distribution based on Debian focus on maintain stability using the power of virtualization.

 [Homepage](https://stellaros.net)